haskell/cabal/doc/source-repositories.rst

 ===================

-Source repositories are a way to specify where to find the source code for a package, both for package authors and maintainers and for package consumers.
+Source repositories are a way to specify where to find the source code for a package, both for :ref:`package authors<pkg-authors>` and maintainers and for :ref:`package consumers<pkg-consumers>`.

-A relatively structured set of fields, that depend on the VCS kind, enables cabal commands and other tools to interpret and make effective use of this information.
+A relatively structured set of fields, that vary depending on the VCS kind, enables cabal commands and other tools to interpret and make effective use of this information.

-- ``source-repository`` says where to find the source for a package.
+- ``source-repository`` says where to find the source for a package description
-- ``source-repository-package`` also says where to find the source for a package but in the context of a project.
+- ``source-repository-package`` locates source for project dependencies

+.. _pkg-authors:

 As a Package Author
 -------------------

-If you are authoring or maintaining a package, you will be dealing with ``source-repository``.
-This package description stanza typically specifies where upstream development of the package is happening.
+If you are authoring or maintaining a package, you will be dealing with ``source-repository``, a package description stanza that typically specifies where upstream development of the package is happening.
+A package published to hackage will be displayed with a link to the source repository if a ``source-repository`` stanza is present in the package description.

+.. _pkg-consumers:

 As a Package Consumer
 ---------------------